Oroville Dam: Investigation and reconstruction

 On May 19, 2017, the spillway was shut down for the summer, to allow demolition and repair work to begin.
 The total cost of the repair was projected to exceed $400 million, with the $275 million primary contract awarded to Kiewit Construction.
 FEMA was expected to cover a large portion of the expenses.

-According to an independent forensics team led by John France, the exact cause of the spillway failure remains uncertain, though they identified "24 possible causes for the spillway failure, including a faulty drainage system, variations in concrete thickness, and corrosion in the structure’s rebar."
+According to an independent forensics team led by John France, the exact cause of the spillway failure remains uncertain, though they identified "24 possible causes for the spillway failure, including a faulty drainage system, variations in concrete thickness, and corrosion in the structure's rebar".

-The DWR has planned for 2018, to demolish and reconstruct the portion of the spillway which was undamaged by the flood, but which also has been identified as structurally defective.
-In addition, crews are working to extend a cutoff wall under the emergency spillway to prevent erosion should that structure be used again in the future.
+For 2018 the DWR planned to demolish and reconstruct the portion of the spillway which was undamaged by the flood, but which also has been identified as structurally defective.
+In addition, crews worked to extend a cutoff wall under the emergency spillway to prevent erosion should that structure be used again in the future.

-On November 1, 2017, DWR director Grant Davis said, "Lake Oroville’s main spillway is indeed ready to safely handle winter flows if needed".
-While this completes phase 1 of the construction, there remains a phase 2 to be completed in 2018.
+On November 1, 2017, DWR director Grant Davis said, "Lake Oroville's main spillway is indeed ready to safely handle winter flows if needed".
+While this completes phase 1 of the construction, there remained a phase 2 to be completed in 2018.
 The second phase would include rebuilding the top section of the spillway (which was not rebuilt this season), putting slabs over the roller compacted concrete section, and constructing a concrete secant cutoff wall for the emergency spillway.
 The cost estimate at this point is over $500 million.
 In October 2017, hairline cracks were found in the rebuilt spillway.
 Things that added to the cost included relocating power lines, dredging the river downstream of the dam, as well as the discovery that the bedrock under the spillway was weak, necessitating deeper excavations and more concrete.

 The DWR commissioned an independent board of consultants (BOC) to review and comment on repairs to Oroville Dam.
 Memoranda (reports) prepared by the BOC are posted at the DWR web site.
-The independent forensic team (IFT) has been selected to determine the cause of the spillways incident, including effects of operations, management, structural design and geological conditions.
+The independent forensic team (IFT) was selected to determine the cause of the spillways incident, including effects of operations, management, structural design and geological conditions.

 According to its 2017–18 operations plan, the DWR maintained Lake Oroville at a lower-than-normal level to reduce the possibility that the spillway would have to be used the following winter.

 In a second phase of spillway repairs in 2018–19, temporary repairs on the main spillway done during phase one were being torn out and replaced with steel-reinforced structural concrete.